 Hawaiian Feathered Helmet

 This Hawaiian feather helmet, known as ‘mahiole’ in the Hawaiian language, was worn together with a feather cloak by the chiefly class of Hawaii.
-These helmets are made from a woven basketry frame structure decorated with bird feathers and featured a central crest running from the centre of the forehead to the nape of the neck.
-There were significant variations, in the design of the Hawaiian helmets.
-There were differences in colour and feather patterns, as well as the crest height and thickness.
-The feathered garments were reserved exclusively for use by royalty symbolising their divinity, rank and power.
+These helmets are made from a woven basketry frame structure decorated with bird feathers and featured a central crest running from the center of the forehead to the nape of the neck.
+There were significant variations in the design of the Hawaiian helmets.
+There were differences in color and feather patterns, as well as the crest height and thickness.
+The feathered garments were reserved exclusively for use by royalty, symbolizing their divinity, rank, and power.

 Captain Cook and his crew were the first Europeans ever to visit Hawaii.
-Cook’s arrival was seen as auspicious because it coincided with an annual festival, and he was welcomed with high honour.
-Unfortunately over the following week’s cultural misunderstandings developed.
-In an attempted forced negotiation Captain Cook was killed by the Hawaiians, as Cook was trying to help launch a boat from the shore to return to his ship with the high chief.
+Cook’s arrival was seen as auspicious because it coincided with an annual festival, and he was welcomed with high honor.
+Unfortunately, over the following week’s cultural misunderstandings developed.
+In an attempted forced negotiation, Captain Cook was killed by the Hawaiians, as Cook was trying to help launch a boat from the shore to return to his ship with the high chief.
 The Hawaiians then took Cook’s body as Cook’s crew retreated to their vessels.